Wedding Day Checklist: Everything You Need on the Big Day

 - Any last-minute changes

-Vendors to confirm: Venue, caterer, photographer, videographer, DJ/band, florist, officiant, cake baker, hair/makeup artist, transportation.
+Vendors to confirm: Venue, caterer, photographer, videographer, DJ/band, florist, officiant, cake baker, hair/makeup artist, transportation, rentals company.

 - Marriage license (check if your state requires witnesses)